alex-chernikov/UNFSI_Code/README.md

 The Jupyter notebook titled "StreetFood_Evaluation.ipynb" showcases the functionality of the proposed pipeline.
 It includes a raw test video file, all the images extracted by the pipeline, and the analysis results of these images performed by our fine-tuned lightweight VLLMs.

 1. For those who do not intend to set up the required virtual environment, the notebook can still be explored as it contains all outputs (both text and images) already saved.
-It can be open in Google Colab or any IDE you prefer (PyCharm etc.)
+It can be opened in Google Colab or any IDE you prefer (PyCharm, etc.).

-2. For replication: the notebook is fully functional and can be executed in virtual environment by anyone who wishes to replicate the process step by step.
+2. For replication: the notebook is fully functional and can be executed in a virtual environment by anyone who wishes to replicate the process step by step.
 To launch the notebook from the command line: